burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 23. In C99 and in C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
 The compiler can choose to actually what to do:

-    * inline all calls of function
+    * Inline all calls of function
-    * not inline any calls of function
+    * Not inline any calls of function
-    * partially inline, i.e. inline some function calls
+    * Partially inline, i.e. inline some function calls

 24. C++ allows declaration in conditions, and it's not allowed in C.